valsan-azerty-boi/AzerothCoreDiscordBot/README.md

 Bot startup
 ----------------------------

-Info: This bot uses Discord ID and stores it into the SQL database acore_auth => account => reg_mail
+Info: This bot uses Discord ID and stores it into the SQL acore auth database => account => reg_mail

 This way it verifies if the user is trying to use his own account created using the bot